Hans Niemann: 2025

-In March 2025, Niemann played in Aeroflot Open 2025, followed by a 18-game blitz match (3+2) lasting 2 days against Dubov in Moscow, the loser having to answer a question from the winner under a polygraph.
-Hans trailed the event on the first day with a score of 5.5-3.5.
-On the second day he struck back to equalize the score to 8.5-8.5 before the last round.
-In a nail-biter last round, Hans blundered an equal minor piece endgame under time pressure to lose the round, the match ending with a score of 9.5-8.5.
+In March 2025, Niemann played in Aeroflot Open 2025, followed by an 18-game blitz match (3+2) lasting two days against Dubov in Moscow, the loser having to answer a question from the winner under a polygraph.
+Niemann trailed the event on the first day with a score of 5½–3½.
+On the second day he struck back to equalize the score to 8½–8½ before the last round.
+He lost the last round, the match ending with a score of 9½–8½.
+A rematch of the same format was played in May, in which they tied, 9–9.
+The match was then settled with two additional games, where Niemann won the first one, ending the match with a score of 10½–9½.

-In February 2025, Niemann did not qualify for the first leg in Weissenhaus and withdrew before the Paris leg in April.
-In July, Niemann reached the final of the Las Vegas leg of the Freestyle Chess Grand Slam, defeating Javokhir Sindarov and Fabiano Caruana in the knockout stage before losing to Levon Aronian 1½–½ in the final.
-His performance earned him 18 Grand Slam points and a runner-up prize of $140,000.
+In February 2025, Niemann did not qualify for the first leg of the Freestyle Chess Grand Slam Tour in Weissenhaus and withdrew before the Paris leg in April.
+In July, he reached the final of the Las Vegas leg of the Freestyle Chess Grand Slam, defeating Javokhir Sindarov and Fabiano Caruana in the knockout stage before losing to Levon Aronian, 1½–½, in the final.
+His performance earned him a runner-up prize of $140,000 and 18 Grand Slam points, placing him 7th in the tour standings and securing a spot in the final leg.

 In the Last Chance Qualifier for the 2025 Esports World Cup, Niemann won his group with a score of 6/7, including victories over Denis Lazavik and Volodar Murzin.
 He lost the qualifying match to Javokhir Sindarov as he drew with the white pieces in the armageddon game.
-Niemann had another opportunity to qualify through the losers bracket in a match against Anish Giri, which he lost 2½–½.
+Niemann had another opportunity to qualify through the losers bracket in a match against Anish Giri, which he lost, 2½–½.